 Monitoring and reporting

-Coastal state authorities need to take special care with position monitoring and position integrity, as it pertains to drifting hazards and obstructions.
+Authorities need to take special care with position monitoring and integrity, as it pertains to drifting hazards and obstructions.

 The broadcast of Maritime Safety Information is fundamental in the use & reporting of MAtoN

-A Coastal State or owner losing the ability to monitor the MAtoN that it has deployed, nonetheless retains responsibility until either it is retrieved, sinks or the responsibility is assumed by another Coastal State.
+An Authority or owner losing the ability to monitor the MAtoN that it has deployed, nonetheless retains responsibility until either it is retrieved, sinks or the responsibility is assumed by another Authority.